prantlf/datetime-locale-patterns/README.md

 * ES, CJS and UMD module exports.
 * TypeScript type declarations (typings).
 * No other dependencies.
 * Tiny code base - 1.42 kB minified, 525 B gzipped, 439 B brotlied.
-Bundle with all data - 95.9 kB minified, 6.44 kB gzipped, 5.17 kB brotlied
+Bundle with all data - 95.9 kB minified, 6.44 kB gzipped, 5.17 kB brotlied.
 * Generated from the official [CLDR data] version 42.0.
 586 locales supported.
 * Resolves four date/time-formatting pattern styles (lengths) - `full`, `long`, `medium`, `short`.

+This library uses Unicode data to compute the patterns.
+It means that it does not need a working implementation of `Intl.DateTimeFormat`, but its size is increased by the size of the data.
+If you are interested in a library, which uses `Intl.DateTimeFormat` and needs no data, have look at [intl-datetimeformat-options].

 ## Motivation